open/close all folders

 - Caroline Stevermer's Scholarly Magics series is set in an Alternate History early twentieth century with Functional Magic.

-- Patricia C. Wrede and Caroline Stevermer's Sorcery and Cecelia and its sequels (Regency England, but with mages!).
+- Patricia C. Wrede and Caroline Stevermer's Sorcery & Cecelia and its sequels (Regency England, but with mages!).
 Also, Patricia C. Wrede's Mairelon the Magician and Magician's Ward.

 - Megan Whalen Turner's The Queen's Thief series is an interesting case.
 It's set somewhere on the Mediterranean in a culture that's heavily Byzantine, but the countries mentioned are entirely fictional.
 Turner goes to great pains to make the story feel like real historical fiction.
 The fantasy comes from the highly active pantheon of gods directing events.

-- Most of Andrzej Sapkowski's newer, post-Witcher works fall into this cathegory, including the "Hussite Trilogy", a series of Historical Fantasy adventure novels taking place in 15. century Silesia and the Kingdom of Bohemia during the time of the Hussite Wars...
+- Most of Andrzej Sapkowski's newer, post-Witcher works fall into this category.
+This includes the "Hussite Trilogy", a series of historical fantasy adventure novels taking place in 15th century Silesia and the Kingdom of Bohemia during the time of the Hussite Wars.